daltomi/xrunit/README.md

 ### Build

-_By default it is compiled for ArtixLinux, see: include/artixlinux.h_
+_By default it is compiled for Artix Linux, see: include/artix.h_

 #### Dependencies